seifedd/CV-image-recognition/README.md

 Disclaimer: I don't own this code, I just have used the code in this book (Please buy from [pyimagesearch.com](https://www.pyimagesearch.com/deep-learning-computer-vision-python-book/)) , and added to it few pieces to build my image classifier.
 Book: Deep Learning for Computer Vision with Python – Starter Bundle written by Dr. Adrian Rosebrock.

-## This folder consists of a building block for an image classifier, which can be used independently of the :
+## This folder consists of a building block for an image classifier from pyimagesearch.com, which can be used independently of the :

 1.  class SimpleDatasetLoader: Loads the images, labels into a lists and returns a numpy array for both the images and labels.
 Uses CV2.